 Eat for the body you want, not for the body you have.

 When it comes to dieting, most people think of the word “diet” as a temporary fix.
-But I’m here to tell you that a better way of thinking about your diet is as a lifestyle!
+But I’m here to tell you that a better way to think about your diet is as a lifestyle!
 Instead of focusing on what you can’t eat, focus instead on what foods are going to help you reach your goals.

-You’ll hear from everyone around you that they know how much weight you need to lose or how many pounds of muscle mass we want (or don’t want).
-The truth is no one knows exactly what size or shape your body should be.
+You’ll hear from everyone around you that they know how much weight you need to lose or how many pounds of muscle mass you want (or don’t want).
+The truth is, no one knows exactly what size or shape your body should be.
 And even if they did, there’s no guarantee that number would be right for anyone else but themselves—and even then, it could change over time as our bodies grow and change throughout our lives.
 Change little things at a time.
-Add one thing good in a day and take just one bad thing out each day.
+Add one good thing to a day and take just one bad thing out each day.
 Do that for a week or two.
-Its a little change but its a start.
+It’s a little change, but it’s a start.

 Don’t focus on weight loss, focus on getting fit and healthy instead.